yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 }}}
 encaps should be "vc" or "llc". vpi and vci are specific to your ISP.

-'''PPPoE configuration'''
+=== PPPoE configuration ===

-As for PPPoA, edit /etc/config/network.
+Edit /etc/config/network.
 One more section is needed for the ATM-bridge.

 {{{
 config atm-bridge